There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Grade: B- (81pts)

 I liked this movie enough, but I thought it was pretty typical.
-I did enjoy it enough to say it was better than average, but not by much.
-I liked Holt and Colette, but do not think they will be characters that kids will connect with.
-Unfortunately, the filmmakers made them the focal point over the more amusing Max Medici, the more relatable children, or the more obvious Dumbo.
-Additionally, V. A. Vandevere was as generic and one-dimensional as generic and one-dimensional antagonists come (despite Michael Keaton’s best efforts).
+I liked Holt and Colette, but I do not think they will be characters that kids will connect with.
+Unfortunately, the filmmakers made them the focal point over the more amusing Max Medici, the more relatable children, or the more obviously appealing Dumbo.
+Additionally, V. A. Vandevere was as generic and one-dimensional as generic and one-dimensional antagonists come—despite Michael Keaton’s best efforts.

-The best part of the movie was the iconic, flying elephant, and the improved version of this story.
-The filmmakers gave plenty more scenes featuring the elephant flying through the air, and the filmmakers were able to make audiences sympathize with the character despite the fact that he cannot talk.
-Dumbo’s story was (simply) that he wanted to find his mother, and that was something that was easy to connect with.
-I had my issues with the movie, but still found it to be a decent one.
+The best part of the movie was the flying elephant, and the improved version of this story.
+The original had Dumbo flying pretty late in the movie, but the filmmakers of this one delivered plenty more scenes featuring the elephant flying through the air.
+They were also able to make audiences sympathize with the character despite the fact that he could not talk.
+Dumbo’s story was simply that he wanted to find his mother, and that was something that was easy to connect with.
+I had my issues with it, but I still thought it was a decent movie.